pyminihack/pyhack-manual/pyhack-camp-manual_en.md

 # Arrival by Car

 - 6 cars can be parked at the pension.
-You may come by your car and motorbike.
+You may come by your car or motorbike.
 - Leave your car key on the counter in the dining room when you park your car in the parking area.
-- Pension staffs would move your car if necessary.
+- Pension staffs will move your car if necessary.
 - Your car has to be equipped for snowy roads in winter.

 # Meals